particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 TrackerSleep::instance().resumeSleep();
 ```

 Normally, the [post-publish execution time](/tutorials/device-cloud/console/#sleep-settings) determines how long to stay awake.
-If you want to force the device to stay awake, your firmware can use `pauseSleep()`[#pauseSleep-trackersleep].
+If you want to force the device to stay awake, your firmware can use [`pauseSleep()`](#pauseSleep-trackersleep).

 To resume allowing sleep to occur again, call `resumeSleep()`.
 If the post-publish execution time has not been met yet, resume sleep only allows it to occur when the time is met.
 It does not force an immediate sleep.